nanlabs/xncarousel/README.md

 ### Bower

-Install the carousel as bower component by executing:
+Install the carousel as bower component by:

+ - executing:
 `bower install http://github.com/nanlabs/xncarousel.git`

-or by adding the following line to the dependencies on your bower.json `"xnCarousel": "http://github.com/nanlabs/xncarousel.git"` and executing
+ - or by adding the following line to the dependencies on your bower.json `"xnCarousel": "http://github.com/nanlabs/xncarousel.git"` and executing
 `bower install`

 After doing this, the carousel distribution files should be located at `<bower libs>/xnCarousel/dist`.
 `<bower libs>` is usually `<root>/bower_components`, but it could be different in your environment.